tischsoic/alvis-web-editor/README.md

 Application needed to be installed before you can run app: **Node.js, npm, webpack, typescript** (can it be in dependencies?).

-To run app after cloning repository execute:
+To install required dependencies execute:
 ```
 $> npm install
 ```

-to get npm packages.
+Run these commands:
 ```
+$> git submodule init
 $> git submodule update --recursive
 ```
 in order to get git submodule with TypeScript types declarations for mxGraph library.
-**Be careful!
-These declaration files in order to work (mxGraph exports function as module) were placed in _node\_modules_ so if you delete this directory you have to again execute this command to get mxGraph Typescript types.**
+**Be careful!** These declaration files in order to work (because mxGraph exports function as module) were placed in _node\_modules_ so if you delete this directory or you will run _npm install_ you have to again execute this git command to get mxGraph Typescript types.

 ### Database